Ben-G/Website/content/post/24-Flux-iOS.md

 3. Implement business logic and state transitions for each of the actions - this implementation lives in the store
 4. Implement UI bindings that map the state to a view representation

-This wraps up all of the implementation details I wanted to discuss.
+This wraps up all of the implementation details we discussed.

 Let's move on to discuss how to test Flux features.

 ### Writing Tests